Monuments of Kosovo: Hamams

 Hammam of Gazi Ali Bey is a protected monument with its status number 02-628/68.
 It was built by Gazi Ali Bey during the 15th and 17th centuries for the cleansing rituals of men.
-It is one of the oldest public baths in Balkans.
+It is one of the oldest public baths in the Balkans.
 It still has its original constructed frame.
-Its facades have been built by cut stones, while the other parts by the rustic stones.
+Its facades have been built with cut stones, while the other parts with rustic stones.
 The main brick dome was covered with by a hexagonal wooden roof, which today has been replaced with red tiles.
-It has circle-shaped small holes that were used for insolation.
+It has small circular holes that were used for insolation.
 They used to resemble stars in the sky.
 The other three domes are smaller.
-Hamam is composed of the three common sections as the entrance central hall, the undressing section and the cleansing section with two bathing cubicles (halvet) in front of each other.
+Hamam comprises the three common sections: the entrance central hall, the undressing section and the cleansing section with two bathing cubicles (halvet) in front of each other.
 Nowadays, the hamam has been neglected and therefore damaged.

 Hammam of Haxhi Beu was built over the years 1462 - 1485 as part of a complex of Hasan Bey, who was the leader of the Sanjak of İpek.
-Its original function stands still.
-It was originally built in the style of alternating stone and brick as hammam of men, but later it was decided to be added to section on women.
-Nowadays it is used as workshops of carpenters.
+Its original function still stands.
+It was originally built in the style of alternating stone and brick as a hammam for men, but later it was decided to add to section for women.
+Nowadays it is used as carpenters' workshops.
 It is a very important millenarian building for Kosova and wider.